terratags/terratags/docs/index.md

 # Terratags

-Terratags is a tool for validating tags on AWS resources in Terraform configurations.
+Terratags is a tool for validating tags on resources in Terraform configurations.

 ## Overview